Seattle School with Industrial Design Degree Programs

 Bachelor of Design in Industrial Design

 This program takes a comprehensive approach to designing products.
 Training focuses on aesthetics, industrial manufacturing constraints, functionality and use patterns.
 Students are motivated to troubleshoot for design problems and apply their training to devising solutions.
 Courses cover all aspects of the design process, such as model-making, prototyping, production, refining and testing.
-Course topics include design drawing, color composition, human centered design, drawing, computer-aided design and interaction design.
+Course topics include design drawing, color composition, design history, drawing, computer-aided design and interaction design.

 This two-year program is comprised of advanced studio coursework, seminars and independent research.
-Although course topics in this program are drawn from the undergraduate program in industrial design, master's degree students go beyond the undergraduate level in their exploration of a variety of areas in the field, such as various schools of thought, systems design, globalization and social networks.
-During the last year of their studies, students are required to submit a master's thesis that is ultimately exhibited at one of the campus art galleries.
-Students in the program also have the opportunity to work as teaching assistants during two quarters of their studies.
+Although course topics in this program are drawn from the undergraduate program in industrial design, master's degree students go beyond the undergraduate level.
+During the last year of their studies, students are required to submit a master's thesis.
+Students also attend cross-disciplinary seminars, which combine students from industrial design as well as interaction design and visual communication design.
+A three-year program that includes foundational courses is sometimes made available to promising design students who have a bachelor's degree in another area.